UWPCE-PythonCert/PythonCertDevel220/source/modules/index.rst

 ##############

 .. todo::
     #.
-Convert all code to rst tags
+Convert all code to rst tags (Andy - low priority)
     #.
 Need extra content for office hours?
 Or do we allow it to be
        generated during class so its targetted to the cohort?
+(A+L discuss)
     #.
-Deal with video here tags
+Deal with video here tags (TBD - see Debalina)
     #.
-Deal with how videos fit
+Deal with how videos fit (TBD - see Debalina)
     #.
 Be sure all lesson inter-dependencies are OK given class resequence
     #.
-Add all code to github
+Add all code to github (A+L)
     #.
-Recommend Andy and Luis to walk through class web site on zoom for review
+Recommend Andy and Luis to walk through class web site on zoom for review (A+L)

 Arranged in order of the lessons: